USPTO Examiner RAPILLO KRISTINE K - Art Unit 3682

 Executive Summary

-Examiner RAPILLO, KRISTINE K works in Art Unit 3682 and has examined 16 patent applications in our dataset.
-With an allowance rate of 75.0%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 10000 months.
+Examiner RAPILLO, KRISTINE K works in Art Unit 3682 and has examined 36 patent applications in our dataset.
+With an allowance rate of 47.2%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 52 months.

 Allowance Patterns

-Examiner RAPILLO, KRISTINE K's allowance rate of 75.0% places them in the 42% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner RAPILLO, KRISTINE K's allowance rate of 47.2% places them in the 10% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns